 How maturely do you use your favourite verses?
 Do you join with the crowd of immaturity or do you sit with the mature in your meditation and repetition of your favourite verses?

 Take for example, Philippians 4:13

 I can do all things through Christ who strengthens mePhilippians 4:13

 The immature claim this as a promise.
 More often than not, it is repeated before a significant event.
 Yet, when the spiritually mature Paul penned those words, it was more of a testimony after the ups-and-downs of the ordinary course of his life.
-It surely had present implications for keeping his spirit steady through the circumstances he was experiencing, but one would be hard pressed to turn those word of Paul into a promise to claim; it is simply a testimony to an established and verified-by-his-own-experience truth about God.
-These verses were not penned by the mature to give the immature a promise to claim, but rather to mature the immature in their interpretation of their circumstances.
+It surely had implications for keeping his spirit steady through the circumstances he was experiencing, but one would be hard pressed to turn those word of Paul into a promise to claim; it is simply a testimony, to an established and verified-by-his-own-experience truth about God.
+These verses were not penned to give the immature a promise to claim, but rather to mature the immature in their interpretation of their circumstances.

 Or what about Jeremiah 29:11